Library Associates Undergraduate Writing Award

 Jennifer Lowe is rare books librarian at SLU and chair of the Library Associates Undergraduate Writing Award Committee.

 Frances Pestello has a Ph.D. in sociology and teaches for the Department of Sociology and Anthropology at SLU.
-She serves on the board of the Library Associates.
+She serves as vice-president of the Library Associates.

 If your entry wins a cash prize, you agree to give Saint Louis University a nonexclusive license to publish your work online.
 We may ask you for permission to print your entry as well.
 Your entry will not be published in print without your consent, and you retain all other rights.
 You are free to publish your work in print or online elsewhere, and to enter it into other contests, whether or not you win a prize in this contest.

-If you have questions, please email the contest administrator Erica Lauriello
+If you have questions, please email the contest administrator Katie Mascari.

 2018 Awards for Short Fiction

 2017 Awards for Creative Nonfiction